The Great Giving Up

 After graduation,

-a girlfriend ten years older
+a friend ten years older

 with a son in college